 The solitary acacia tree looks lost in this vast open grassland.
 The pink and blue color of the sky blends in perfectly in this photograph.
 Behind the solitary acacia tree and meadow, the Etosha flat pan starts.
 An endless arid landscape as far as the eye can see.

 Acacia trees are one of the most famous trees in Africa, accompanied by baobab trees.
 You will often see them in typical African sunset photographs, silhouetted by the sun.
 Over 1,300 acacia species exist worldwide.
 Primarily in Australia and Africa, however, you also find them in the Americas, Asia, and Europe.
 You can find a lone acacia tree or groups in the open savannah and grassland environments.

-Nearly in the middle of the Etosha salt pan you can drive out.
-Many tourist use this chance to walk on the pan itself.
+Nearly in the middle of the Etosha salt pan, you can drive out.
+Many tourists use this chance to walk on the pan itself.
 Like these 3 women jumping up in the air.
 Please enjoy other iconic African landscapes in our landscape photographs portfolio, as well as scenes from beautiful places around the world.